fl0mb/fl0mb.github.io/content/posts/tekton/index.md

 draft = true
 +++

-**add introduction**
+This is the story of how I found two vulnerabilities in the [Tekton Dashboard](https://github.com/tektoncd/dashboard) that allow remote code execution and a potential node takeover if deployed in `read/write` mode as well as pre-authenticated access to the Kubernetes API server in all modes.

-this is a story of how i found several dangerous behaviors in tekton cicd
+Both vulnerabilities were treated as intended and are thus still possible.
+Only the documentation was changed and the  default mode is now `read-only` instead of `read/write`

-Recently, I stumbled upon an unusual finding.
-[Nuclei](https://docs.projectdiscovery.io/introduction) reported either an internet-exposed Kubernetes API server, which is not uncommon, or an exposed kubelet API.
+It started when I stumbled upon an unusual finding during an assessment.
+[Nuclei](https://docs.projectdiscovery.io/introduction) reported either an internet-exposed Kubernetes API server, which is not too uncommon, or an exposed kubelet API.
 The latter hadn't been observed in our client's scope before, prompting me to investigate further.

 ### Kubelet